rwlloyd/Festivals/Musicport23.md

 # Musicport 2023

-Hopefully needless to say, but this page contains some details that we may be considered sensitive.
+Hopefully needless to say, but this page contains some details that may be considered sensitive.

 __ !!
 DO NOT SHARE THIS WITH PATRONS !! __